shahramyalameha/burai/docs/source/usage/web_browser.rst

 | This chapter illustrates to get the crystal structure from a web site.
   You can search the crystal data with *build-in* web browser.
-| Opening an URL of the crystal structure pops up a window with 3D model.
+| Opening an URL of the crystal structure pops up a window with the 3D model.
   Clicking the model shows a new project tab.

 +-------------------------------------------------------+